Brasidas: Biography

 An Athenian fleet under Nicias and Nicostratus recovered Mende and blockaded Scione, which fell two years later (421 BC).
 Meanwhile, Perdiccas forced Brasidas to join him in a campaign against Arrhabaeus and the Lyncestians.
 They soon met the Lyncestians in a pitched battle and were victorious, driving Arrhabaeus into the mountains.
 On the approach of a body of Illyrians, who, though summoned by Perdiccas, unexpectedly declared for Arrhabaeus, the Macedonians fled, and Brasidas's force was rescued from a critical position only by his coolness and ability (Battle of Lyncestis).
 This brought to a head the quarrel between Brasidas and Perdiccas (I.G. i.
 42).

 In April 422 BC, the truce with Sparta expired, and in the same summer Cleon was dispatched to Thrace, where he stormed Toroni and Galepsus and prepared for an attack on Amphipolis, the most important Athenian subject city in Chalcidice.
-When Cleon brought part of his army forward to probe the defenses, Brasidas recognized an opportunity to defeat his superior force in detail.
-Brasidas' plan for his final victory was typical of his campaigns in Thrace.
-It was a boldly aggressive surprise attack aimed to throw the enemy into confusion and it made the best possible use of both his small force of Spartan hoplites and his allies who made up the bulk of his army, in this case mostly Edonians from the city of Myrkinos.
+When Cleon brought part of his army forward to probe the defences, Brasidas recognized an opportunity to defeat his superior force in detail.
+Brasidas's plan for his final victory was typical of his campaigns in Thrace.
+It was a boldly aggressive surprise attack aimed at throwing the enemy into confusion and it made the best possible use of both his small force of Spartan hoplites and his allies who made up the bulk of his army, in this case mostly Edonians from the city of Myrkinos.

 Brasidas personally led the Spartans in a sudden charge from Amphipolis, routing the left wing of the Athenian army.
-His allies sallied from the northeastern gate and attacked from the north, breaking the enemy's right wing.
+His allies sallied from the north-eastern gate and attacked from the north, breaking the enemy's right wing.
 Edonian and Chalcidian cavalry and light infantry pursued the fleeing Athenians, killing 600 men, including Cleon.
-On the Spartan side only seven fatalities are reported, but one of them was Brasidas, who was mortally wounded at the head of his Spartan troops.
-He was buried at Amphipolis within the city limits (an extraordinary honor among the ancient Greeks) with impressive pomp, and for the future was regarded as the founder (oikistes) of the city and honored with yearly games and sacrifices.
-At Sparta a cenotaph was erected in his memory near the tombs of Pausanias and Leonidas, and yearly speeches were made and games celebrated in their honor, in which only Spartiates could compete.
+On the Spartan side only seven fatalities are reported, but one of them was Brasidas, who was mortally wounded while at the head of his Spartan troops.
+He was buried at Amphipolis within the city limits (an extraordinary honour among the ancient Greeks) with impressive pomp, and was subsequently regarded as the founder (oikistes) of the city and honoured with yearly games and sacrifices.
+At Sparta a cenotaph was erected in his memory near the tombs of Pausanias and Leonidas, and yearly speeches were made and games celebrated in their honour, in which only Spartiates could compete.